Hexilee/async-io-demo/README.md

 We can see the difference between two implementations.
 On the one hand, executor will never be blocking by `result_receiver.recv()`, instead, it will wait for `Poll::poll` returning; on the other hand, io worker thread will execute `set_readiness.set_readiness(Ready::readable())?` after executing `result_sender.send`, to inform executor there are some events happens.

-In this case, executor will never be blocked by io worker, because we can register all events in executor, and `mio::Poll` will listen to all events (eg, combine `fs-mio` with `tcp` into a file server).
+In this case, executor will never be blocked by io worker, because we can register all events in executor, and `mio::Poll` will listen to all events (eg. combine `fs-mio` with `tcp` into a file server).